aibasel-teaching/krummstab/README.md

 This may be in particular be necessary if teams change during the semester.

-In order to work with the script, you will have to call `adam-script.py` from a command line whose working directory is the one which contains the `config.json` file.
+In order to work with the script, you will have to call `adam-script.py` from a command line whose working directory is the one which contains the two config files.
 This means that you should keep `adam-script.py` somewhere where it's easy to access.
-On my Linux machine, I would do this by leaving the script in the repository clone and adding a symbolic link pointing to its location to the `ki-fs23-marking` directory via the following command:
+On my Linux machine, I would do this by leaving the script in the clone of this repository and adding a symbolic link pointing to its location to the `ki-fs23-marking` directory via the following command:
 ```
 ln -s /path/to/adam-script.py .
 ```
 This way I can pull the newest version of the script and have it available in the right place without any extra steps.
-Alternatively you could do your marking directly in the directory of the script repo clone or paste a copy of the script to the marking directory.
+Alternatively you could do your marking directly in the directory of the script repository clone or paste a copy of the script to the marking directory.

 You should now be able to run the script from the command line, for example to print the help text.
 On my setup I would run: